 What columns of the Greatest Literature of All Time mean

 The first column on the charts usually indicates the first year of official publication in book form.
-So if a long work or part of a long work first appears in a periodical or in some other non-book form and then later is published as a book or as part of a book, the latter's date is given preference here.
+So if a long work or part of a long work first appears in a periodical or in some other non-book form and then later is published as a book or as part of a book, the books date is given preference here.

-In a few cases the year of the completion of writing is used, rather than the year of book publication.
+In a few rare cases the year of the completion of writing is used, rather than the year of publication.
 This may be because the work went unpublished for a very long time after it was completed.
 Or it may be because, as in the case of some very old literature, the work was circulated in a form that we would not today consider book publication—such as on tablets or on scrolls.

 A range of years, such as 1951–1955, usually means the work was published in sections over a period of time.
 This is especially common with book series, such as trilogies.

 A "c." before a date stands for circa, which means "about" and indicates the date is approximate.

 The book's title is listed as it is generally known in the English-speaking world today.
 Sometimes this is a translation into English (The Three Musketeers, The Hunchback of Notre Dame) and sometimes the title remains in another language (Le Morte Darthur, Les Miserables).
 Excess words are often removed from the titles, especially in works prior to the twentieth century.
 For instance, The Personal History of David Copperfield is universally known as David Copperfield and is therefore listed as such here.